facebookresearch/EgocentricUserAdaptation/README.md

       Default region name [None]: us-east-2 # Or leave blank Default output format [None]:         # Leave blank

-To proceed to the actual download, the following commands (1) download the ego4d fho (forecasting) subset in the "* EGO4D_ROOT*" output directory, and (2) create a symbolic link from the project root:
+To proceed to the actual download, the following commands (1) download the ego4d FHO (forecasting) subset in the "*EGO4D_ROOT*" output directory, and (2) create a symbolic link from the project root:

     export EGO4D_ROOT='/path/to/your/download/Ego4D'